About me 🐝

 - Uncertainty quantification of geophysical inverse problems based on machine learning techniques

-- Deep learning-based signal processing, modeling, imaging, uncertainty quantification of electromagnetic data, especially airborne electromagnetic data
+- Deep learning-based signal processing, modeling, imaging, uncertainty quantification of geo-electromagnetic data

 - Near-surface hydrological investigation